epc318/Work-Day-Scheduler-2.0/README.md

 ![Full page screenshot](Develop/images/source_code_ex.PNG)

 ## Contributions
-This project was made by Evan Carlson and contains references and material learned in the University of Minnesota Web Dev Bootcamp.
+- This project was made by Evan Carlson and contains references and material learned in the University of Minnesota Web Dev Bootcamp.
+- The starter code repository, made by [Xandromus](https://github.com/Xandromus), can be accessed [HERE](https://github.com/coding-boot-camp/super-disco)

 No Outside Contributions are being accepted at this time.